hoc-courses/shared-resources/terminal-cli-intro.md

 | ls -l | lists contents of directory with details |
 | git commit -m"&lt;message&gt;" | passes a message to the command |

 As you work with the commands, you will learn the rules for how each one works.
-In the Resources section there is a link to a cheat sheet for the built-in commands.
-For application-specific commands, you would look for a cheat sheet summarizing the commands on their website.

 ### Useful Commands